 The job's not as simple as it sounds.
 A big problem is that blowers, although effective for blowing debris away, also stir up a lot of dust.
 These are not exactly the best weather conditions for people who want to keep their cars nice and sparkly—which is most people.
 That means Moe and his crew have to set their industrial-strength, maximum force ultra-power blowers on the low setting.

 The team eventually gets the job done, finishing around 10:15AM, though they've taken a lot of time and maybe lost a little pride in the process.

-Just as Moe is wondering how this sort of work is related to actual "gardening," the customer comes out to thank him for the new flashy impatiens (warm season annuals – has nothing to do with them being overly eager to bloom) that replaced the fading cool season annuals last week.
-They are coming along nicely, and are just as bright, flashy and tacky as the rest of the dealership.
-These aren’t the customer’s exact words, but Moe fills in some of the subtext.
-The crew finishes mowing the bit of lawn in the parkstrip, and they are on their way to the next site.
+Just as Moe is wondering how this sort of work is related to actual "gardening," the dealership manager comes out to thank him for the flashy new impatiens (as in, flowers—not plants that can't wait to bloom) that replaced the fading cool-season annuals last week.
+They're coming along nicely and are just as bright (and tacky) as the rest of the dealership.